Hey there! Welcome!

 - Head to SyncApps and select your test Salesforce Campaign integration in Step 1 of your integration after placing your chosen Contacts, Leads and your email.
 If you chose to use Filters, select the specific records from the precise Salesforce Campaign.
 Please review this link if you want to add Salesforce Person accounts.

 - Ensure that the “Email Opt-Out” field is visible on the Salesforce Account, Contact or Lead page layout.
-It facilitates easy testing of unsubscribes from your Marketing Automation Solution or CRM through frequent manual inspection.
+It facilitates easy testing of unsubscribes from your Constant Contact or CRM.

-- Press “Sync Now” on your Sync Profile page.
+- Press "Next" then "Save.
+Head back to the Sync Profile page and press “Sync Now” on your Sync Profile page.

-- Head back over to check your Marketing Automation Solution Lists for the Salesforce Campaign synced from Salesforce which creates its own List in Constant.
-The Master List will now contain the records you placed into the Salesforce Test Campaign or those records from the Filter you are testing against the Salesforce Test Campaign.
+- Head back over to check your Constant Contact Lists for the Salesforce Campaign synced from Salesforce which creates its own List in Constant.
+The Main List will now contain the records you placed into the Salesforce Test Campaign or those records from the Filter you are testing against the Salesforce Test Campaign.
 For easy testing, just test your own email which needs to be either a Lead in Salesforce for a Lead Sync Profile or a Contact in Salesforce for a Contact Sync Profile.